Diana Mosley: Nazi Germany

+World War II Internment

+For much of World War II (1940-1943), the Mosleys were interned under Defence Regulation 18B, along with other British fascists.
+Oswald was interned on 23 May 1940 and on 29 June 1940, eleven weeks after the birth of her fourth son (Max), Diana was also arrested.
+She was taken to a cell in F Block in London's Holloway Prison for women.
+She and her husband were held without charge or trial under the provisions of 18B, on the advice of MI5.

-MI5 documents released in 2002 described Lady Mosley and her political leanings.
-"Diana Mosley, wife of Sir Oswald Mosley, is reported on the 'best authority', that of her family and intimate circle, to be a public danger at the present time.
+MI5 documents released in 2002 described Lady Mosley and her political leanings: "Diana Mosley, wife of Sir Oswald Mosley, is reported on the 'best authority', that of her family and intimate circle, to be a public danger at the present time.
 Is said to be far cleverer and more dangerous than her husband and will stick at nothing to achieve her ambitions.
 She is wildly ambitious."
-This however is disputed by Mosley’s sister Deborah Cavendish, Duchess of Devonshire in her memoirs claiming sister Nancy Mitford was inaccurate in her views of Diana Mosley as a national threat. by On 29 June 1940, eleven weeks after the birth of her fourth son, Max, Diana was arrested and taken to a cell in F Block in London's Holloway Prison for women.
-She and her husband were held without charge or trial under the provisions of 18B, on the advice of MI5.
-The couple were initially held separately but, after personal intervention by Churchill, in December 1941, Mosley and two other 18B husbands (one of them Mosley's friend Captain H. W. Luttman-Johnson) were permitted to join their wives at Holloway.
-After more than three years' imprisonment, they were both released in November 1943 on the grounds of Mosley's ill health; they were placed under house arrest until the end of the war and were denied passports until 1949.
+This however was disputed by Diana's sister Deborah in her memoirs, claiming their sister Nancy was inaccurate in her views of Diana Mosley as a national threat.

+The couple were initially held separately but, after personal intervention by Prime Minister Winston Churchill, in December 1941, Mosley and two other 18B husbands (one of them Mosley's friend Captain H. W. Luttman-Johnson) were permitted to join their wives at Holloway.
+After more than three years' imprisonment, they were both released in November 1943 due to Oswald's ill health; they were placed under house arrest until the end of the war, and were denied passports until 1949.

-Lady Mosley's prison time failed to disturb her approach to life; she remarked in her later years that she felt better treated than earlier prisoners.
+Diana's prison time failed to disturb her approach to life nor alter her fascist politics; she remarked in her later years that she felt better treated than earlier prisoners.